chdim100/Dynamic-Thoracic-Model-for-EIT/README.md

 F. paths: A cell array. paths{1} denotes the directory to the Bio-lungs folder ('C:\.....\Bio-lungs\'), paths{2} denotes the directory to the Eidors library ('C:\.....\eidors-v3.9-ng\eidors\')

-2) Run Test_Dynamic_model_script.m .
+Step 2) Run Test_Dynamic_model_script.m .
 This calls the Dynamic_Thorax_Imaging function which takes the defined parameters and generates a .lua script.

-3) Wait for the .lua script to LOAD
+Step 3) Wait for the .lua script to LOAD

-4) Open a FEMM (open current-flow problem).
+Step 4) Open a FEMM (open current-flow problem).
 The go to file->Open Lua script and open the created .lua file

-5) Wait until FEMM performs the simulations for the dynamic 2D structures.
+Step 5) Wait until FEMM performs the simulations for the dynamic 2D structures.
 For faster process, MINIMIZE the FEMM window.
 This Process may take from some minutes to a couple of hours, depended on the total frames and electrodes simulated, and the CPU

-6) When FEMM finishes, press enter in MATLAB console and wait until the final noise-free measurements load.
+Step 6) When FEMM finishes, press enter in MATLAB console and wait until the final noise-free measurements load.

-7) RUN reconstruction_and_functional_analysis.m WITH THE SAME MEASUREMENT PARAMETERS (N, SKIPCURR, SKIPVOLT).
+Step 7) RUN reconstruction_and_functional_analysis.m WITH THE SAME MEASUREMENT PARAMETERS (N, SKIPCURR, SKIPVOLT).

-8) Wait till reconstructed images appear
+Step 8) Wait till reconstructed images appear